Walter E. Beach '56 Distinguished Chair in Sustainability Studies & Professor of English Language and Literature

 and faculty to Ecuador and the Galápagos Islands, the site of

 Darwin's earliest research into natural selection.
 In addition, I have

 as the director of the Dickinson

 My most recent book, Beyond Romantic Ecocriticism: Toward Urbanatural Roosting, chronicles the revolutionary turn away from the Enlightenment view of “Nature” (as static and separate from humans) as it moved towards a Romantic “nature” (characterized by dynamic links among all living things), drawing important new conclusions about twentieth- and twenty-first century ideas of nature.
 My current scholarly project, A Romantic Natural History, explores literary and scientific texts from 1750 to 1859.
 This research traces our current environmental concerns to their sources in earlier ideas about relations between human beings and the natural world.
-The project is under development at the Romantic Natural History website.
-Link to my personal homepage for additional information.
 Click on the book covers below for information about my work.